dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 \end{CD}
 $$

-which is the same as requiring that maps from the total space into the quotient
+which is the same as requiring that for maps from the total space into the quotient, maps coming from the quotiented space and maps coming from the point agree.